-We asked industry pros where we’ll be traveling in years to come and how hotels, flights, airports and even luggage will evolve—for the better.
+Industry pros tell where we’ll be travelling in years to come and how hotels, flights, airports and even luggage will evolve—for the better.

 1. We’ll rethink Europe.

 Expect a cooling of the romance with Europe’s capitals and new affection for less-crowded cities with strong cultural offerings.
 “I’d keep an eye on Lyon and Hamburg,” said UK-based travel writer Annie Fitzsimmons, who also predicts a rediscovery of less populated European islands.
 Among them: Germany’s 24-mile-long island of Sylt, a Teutonic Nantucket.